Try this: Stop Multitasking.

 Have you faced a problem with focusing?

-I previously read the book Steal like an Artist by Austin Kleon.
-I'm working on reviewing the followup book "Show Your Work.
+I previously read the book Steal Like an Artist by Austin Kleon.
+I'm working on reviewing the follow-up book "Show Your Work.
 Inspired by Kleon's discussion of his inspirations, I think the creative ethic of Tina Fey is pretty great.
-So I'm going to discuss some of her ideas and how to apply them to being creative.
+So I'm going to discuss some of her ideas and how to apply them to be creative.
 One thing I love is that her ideas inspire having humor about art.
 Humor has been linked to idea generation.
 Make sure to write and even sketch your answers to these questions.
 Writing a powerful way to take action.
 What are you resisting? ...
 Read more

 Making art often means getting out of the comfort zone.
 Alan Henry of Lifehacker explains the science of breaking out of your comfort zone: Routine and patterns minimize risk.
 Making something scares us.
 Creating something inherently feels risky.
 Who knows if it'll be good?
 The comfort zone feels happy with low anxiety and low stress.
 This is why most people never make anything.
 Optimal Anxiety Slight anxiety helps us.
 "Optimal Anxiety" increases performance.
 Too much stress and we do poorly.
 Comfort is the opposite of productivity.
 Volunteering as a designer helps me escape my routine.
 It can feel stressful, yet ...
 Read more